Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 3. **How to rebase my PR?**

-   We recommend creating a PR in separate branch other than `master`, especially if you plan submitting several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
+   We recommend creating a PR in separate branch other than `master`, especially if you plan submitting several changes and do not want to wait until the first one is resolved (we can work on them in parallel).
 Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))

    ```bash
    git fetch --all --prune